Informative censoring — a neglected cause of bias in oncology trials

 poorer tolerance of experimental treatment.
 Herein we discuss how informative censoring in the experimental arm before criteria for disease progression are met causes bias towards a positive

 result.
-Access through your institution Buy or subscribe This is a preview of subscription content, access via your institution RELEVANT ARTICLES Open Access articles citing this article. *
+Access through your institution Buy or subscribe This is a preview of subscription content, access via your institution ACCESS OPTIONS Access through your institution Access Nature

-issues and online access $209.00 per year only $17.42 per issue Learn more Buy this article * Purchase on SpringerLink * Instant access to full article PDF Buy now Prices may be subject to
+and online access $209.00 per year only $17.42 per issue Learn more Buy this article * Purchase on SpringerLink * Instant access to full article PDF Buy now Prices may be subject to local

-Ranganathan, P. & Pramesh, C. S. Censoring in survival analysis: potential for bias. _Perspect.
+P. & Pramesh, C. S. Censoring in survival analysis: potential for bias. _Perspect.
 Clin.
 Res._ 3, 40 (2012).
-Article Google Scholar * Stone, A. M. et al. Research outcomes
+Article Google Scholar * Stone, A. M. et al. Research outcomes and

-T. R., Rothmann, M. D. & Lu, H. L. Issues in using progression-free survival when evaluating oncology products. _J.
+Rothmann, M. D. & Lu, H. L. Issues in using progression-free survival when evaluating oncology products. _J.
 Clin.
 Oncol._ 27, 2874–2880 (2009).
-Article Google Scholar * Shih,
+Article Google Scholar * Shih, W.

-W. Problems in dealing with missing data and informative censoring in clinical trials. _Curr.
+Problems in dealing with missing data and informative censoring in clinical trials. _Curr.
 Control Trials Cardiovasc.
 Med._ 3, 4 (2002).
 Article Google Scholar * Baselga, J. et al.

 Everolimus in postmenopausal hormone-receptor-positive advanced breast cancer. _N.
 Engl.
 J. Med._ 366, 520–529 (2012).
 Article CAS Google Scholar * Piccart, M. et al. Everolimus plus